 Q. Are these different from your regular ornaments I see on another part of your website?

 A. These ornaments differ from my regular ornaments only in that I cut the original photo you send instead of printing a copy.
-Many cards have exquisite textures and adornments that would be lost if I reproduced them.
 So plan on NOT RECEIVING YOUR CARDS OR PHOTOS BACK as I will be cutting them.

 Q. How will you know what to do with each card, some have multiple photos?

-A. If you have special requests, put them on a sticky note and attach to the card.
+A. If you have special requests, put them on a sticky note and attach it to the photo on the card.
 Many cards have photos on both sides, so I need to know which photo you want to use.

 Q. How many people can be in a photo?

-A. As many as will fit, but large groups mean small details - The people will be just too small to cut around: those photos will be made into a straight-sided ornament keeping much/all the background.
+A. As many as will fit, but large groups mean small details - The people will be just too small to cut around: those photos will be made into a straight-sided ornament keeping the background.